 Hire a Designer

-But don’t just write a haphazard sign on a piece of cardboard.
-You want your signs to look professional and represent your business.
-So unless you’re really confident in your artistic skills, hire someone or ask a creative friend to help you put together some good looking signage.
+Your signs should look professional and represent your business.
+So unless you’re really confident in your artistic skills, hire someone or ask a creative friend to help you put together some good-looking signage.

 Clearly Label Prices